uShip Payments will be an option for all bids equaling $2,750.00 or less from eligible TSPs.

-All bids placed for $700 and under by qualified TSPs will be paid exclusively via uShip Payments.
+All transactions equaling $5,000.00 or less from eligible TSPs will be paid exclusively via uShip Payments.

 If the customer selects to book and pay through uShip Payments, then they will be given a payment code.
 The customer can provide the payment code or release the funds from their uShip account upon delivery.
 Once the funds have been released to the TSP, the funds can be withdrawn from the TSP’s account by selecting a withdrawal method offered by uShip.